harjit-S/Sync-Nexus/README.md

 Harjit @2025, mbmaster.pc@gmail.com

 Sync Nexus is an open source tool for the folders synchronization task in the Windows-OS.
 This software does not gives any gurantee or warranty for its operation.
-User must give it a try or hands on operation on test directories before putting into the operation.
+User must give it a try or hands on operation on test directories before putting Sync Nexus into the operation.

 Sync Nexus allows to add multiple tasks for different directories to create backup.
 It provides only one way synchronization from Source --> Destination.
 It does not changes any folder/file in the source directory.